Allan Erlick

 Another satisfied customer.

 Once a towering figure in Toronto’s retail scene, Alan Erlick earned the nickname “The Mattress King” for a reason.
 For decades, his booming mattress business dominated commercials and showrooms across the Greater Toronto Area.
 But today, if you order an Uber in midtown, you might find Erlick behind the wheel—no royal title, no entourage, just a man making ends meet in the gig economy.
+For many will consider that Erlick loved to gamble and may have enjoyed casinocorner.ca for the Canadian was a high-roller on Louis Theroux Gambling in Las Vegas.

 From Empire to Everyday: